Syan-Lin/CV/_pages/about.md

 - **Language**: Modern C/C++, Python, Java, Go
 - **Development**: Network Programming, Parallel Programming, Design Pattern; Familiar with Linux, Git
 - **Theory**: Data Structure and Algorithm, Principles of Computer Composition, Computer Networks, Operating Systems
-- **Machine Learning**: Optimization Theory, Probability Theory, Linear Algebra, Higher Mathematics; Understand commonly used models like MLP, RNN, CNN, Transformer, etc; Understand commonly used techniques like Normalization, Optimization, etc
+- **Machine Learning**: Optimization Theory, Probability Theory, Linear Algebra, Higher Mathematics; Familiar with commonly used models such as MLP, RNN, CNN, Transformer, etc.; Familiar with commonly used techniques such as Normalization, Optimization, etc.
-- **Distributed System**: Understand the concepts and algorithms of distributed system like Availability, Consistency, Fault Tolerance, etc; Understand consensus algorithm like Paxos, Raft, etc; Understand basic distributed system like GFS, MapReduce, BigTable
+- **Distributed System**: Familiar with concepts and algorithms of distributed systems such as Availability, Consistency, Fault Tolerance, etc.; Familiar with consensus algorithms such as Paxos, Raft, etc.; Familiar with basic distributed systems such as GFS, MapReduce, BigTable
-- **English**: CET-6 485

 Presentation
 ------